SMI Board of Directors

 Community Health Worker, Healthcare for the Homeless – Houston

-Joseph Benson, is a double amputee and was homeless in Houston for four years.
+Joseph Benson is a double amputee and was homeless in Houston for four years.
 His decision to partner with Healthcare for the Homeless and SEARCH set his life back on the road to become a contributing citizen of Houston again.
 Joseph advocates for the homeless on many different fronts.
 He currently serves on the governance board of Healthcare for the Homeless Council, is an active member of the Healthcare for the Homeless Houston’s Consumer Board, is an active member of the National HealthCare for the Homeless National Consumer Advisory Board and former Chairperson, he also is a Board member of IAMWATERS in Houston, He is an active member of Street Medicine Institute.

-Melissa MooreMelissa Moore (Director as of July 2023)
+Melissa MooreMelissa Moore

-Founder and Street Health Outreach Lead of RISE-Rising Into Self Empowerment
+Founder and Street Health Outreach Lead of RISE- Rising Into Self Empowerment

 San Francisco East Bay Area – California